Does Juvederm Really Work?

 I was not satisfied with the result on the left side of my face and the difference from one side to the other was really noticeable.

-I went back to the clinic to express my concern, the doctor advised me to come back in one week (2 weeks from the procedure) as the Filler can still be active over the next week which means it is still settling and working with my skin to help produce collagen.
+I went back to the clinic to express my concern, the doctor advised me to come back in one week (two weeks from the procedure) as the Filler can still be active over the next week which means it is still settling and working with my skin to help produce collagen.
 If there is still no improvement we will add more to the left side to even it up.

 The doctor was fantastic and offered to touch it up by injecting more Juvederm into that side.
 This time he used Juvederm Voluma which is a thicker product than the Ultra as he felt like this was more appropriate for my nasolabial lines.

-I was not charged for this touch up procedure which was great!
+I was not charged for this touch-up procedure which was great!

-3 weeks after Juvederm
+Three weeks after Juvederm

 I can still feel some hard areas/lumps under my skin on the side that was touched up, but that seems to be reducing more and more.
 The lines are still there but there is a significant improvement in depth of the lines making them much less noticeable.

-2.5 months after Juvederm
+2.5 months After Juvederm

 At this point I am confused as it is like I never had the procedure in the first place.
 The lines look like they are more prominent than before I had the Juvederm filler injected.